-Study by Adel Hebal titled: "The Problem of Non-Performing Bank Loans - A Case Study of Algeria (2012)":

-This study aimed to identify the causes of loan defaults in Algerian primary banks.
+• Study by Adel Hebal titled: "The Problem of Non-Performing Bank Loans - A Case Study of Algeria (2012)": This study aimed to identify the causes of loan defaults in Algerian primary banks.
 It concluded that non-performing loans cannot be entirely avoided but can be reduced in volume and mitigated in impact.
-Incorrect credit facility decisions can lead to significant losses for banks, emphasizing the need to monitor collateralprovided to banks.
+Incorrect credit facility decisions can lead to significant losses for banks, emphasizing the need to monitor collateral provided to banks.

+Kev Recommendations included:

-- 125 - 126 Key recommendations included: - Adopting modern information systems for risk management. - Ensuring the availability of competencies and expertise to adopt new standards - and decisions on risk measurement in line with international standards. - 130 Keywords: Credit, Credit Facilities, Credit Risk, Economic Legislation.
+- Adopting modern information systems for risk management. - Ensuring the availability of competencies and expertise to adopt new standards and decisions on risk measurement in line with international standards.

-131 Based on the above, the research will be divided into several axes that help answer the research questions.
-Each axis branches out into a set of explanatory and
+Based on the above, the research will be divided into several axes that help answer the research questions.
+Each axis branches out into a set of explanatory and interpretive points, as follows:

-- 133 interpretive points, as follows: - 134 1.
-First Axis: The concept and objectives of credit policy. - 135 2.
-Second Axis: Determinants of credit policy. - 136 3.
+- 1. First Axis: The concept and objectives of credit policy. - 2.
+Second Axis: Determinants of credit policy. - 3.
 Third Axis: General rules for granting credit facilities. - 4.
-Fourth Axis: Balancing the returns and credit risks of granting credit facilities.
+Fourth Axis: Balancing the returns and credit risks of granting credit facilities. - 5.
+Fifth Axis: Iraqi regulations governing the granting of credit facilities.